 Mycotoxin testing (mold testing) with nasal swab: An accurate and sensitive test that can identify mycotoxin (toxins from mold) exposure.
-It screens 11 different mycotoxins from a wide variety of mold types.
+It screens for 11 different mycotoxins from a wide variety of mold types.
 Mycotoxins are one of the most prevalent toxins and have been linked to a wide range of chronic symptoms including:

 Fatigue and musculoskeletal symptoms

-Often vague and systemic symptom
+Often vague and systemic symptoms

 Issues with vision and balance